AbdulMaaji/cafeMenu/README.md

 display: inline-block;
 margin: auto;

-I'm suppose to post this tomorrow but i'm so excited i can't wait #happycoding
+I'm suppose to create this repo tomorrow but i'm so excited i can't wait #happycoding